Beloth/Ostston-Work/Notes/Next Session.md

 * Next sleep at the inn 4 Assassins will attack the party.
   * 1 High level attacks Branton
-  * 1 High level attacks Kairon
+  * 1 High level attacks Yojimbo
   * 2 low level split between the rest of the party.

 * Assasin Encounter